bartlomiejn/test-automation/README.md

 # test-automation-ios

-An iOS App authenticating with the GitHub API and displays success or failure depending on the result.
+An iOS App which attempts to authenticate with the GitHub API and displays success or failure depending on the result.
 Used as an example for the `Test Automation in iOS` lecture for the `meet.mobile` meetup in Wroclaw, Poland 10.10.2018.

 ### Unit test (XCTest)
 - Treating a single class as a unit